KetiKhuturidze/CSharpLearning/IfElseStatements/README.md

 ![Task 8 Flowchart](images/task8.png)

 Analyze the algorithm and implement the [DoSomething](IfElseStatements/Task7.cs#L5) method in the _Task7_ class with **nested** _if-else_ statements.
 For the expected method output values see test cases for the method [unit test](IfElseStatements.Tests/Task8Tests.cs#L450).

-## Fix Compiler Issues

-Additional style and code checks are enabled for the projects in this solution to help you maintaining consistency of the project source code and avoiding silly mistakes.
-[Review the Error List](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-the-error-list) in Visual Studio to see all compiler warnings and errors.

-If a compiler error or warning message is not clear, [review errors details](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-errors-in-detail) or google the error or warning code to get more information about the issue.